untoldengine/UntoldEngine/docs/API/UsingRootMotion.md

 Inertialized transitions compose cleanly with root motion: transitions blend grounded poses, so switching clips never teleports the character.
+The applied travel is inertialized too — at a switch the entity's velocity crossfades from the outgoing clip's to the incoming clip's with the same halflife the pose blends with, so a walk-to-sprint switch accelerates the character in step with its legs instead of snapping to the new speed (which would skate the feet).
+A zero halflife remains an exact hard cut.

 ## Tips and Best Practices